-Take Home Books
+Take Home Reading Books:

-Water Bottles & Snack
+Water Bottles & Snack:

 Thank you to the parents who have provided their child with a labelled water bottle as this helps to develop their independence.
 You do not need to provide your child with a snack for during the school day as we provide them with either fruit or vegetable.

-Start & End of the day
+Start & End of the day:

 Please remember to stay on the outside of the gate at the start and the end of the day.
 This is to support your child's developing their independence and for children’s safety.
 Please remember that at the start of the day our main focus is the children and we will not be able to have time to have an extended conversation.

 The best place to find out information is on the website.
 We update the Reception section every week and include a synopsis of the week and a preview of the week to come.
 All information about dates can be found on the calendar.